-- 1. Provide guidance for emergency operations and the utilization of all available university and government resources for the protection of lives, property, and the continuance of university operations in the event of a natural or man-made disaster or a national emergency including, weapons of mass destruction attacks or threats thereof. - 2.
+- 1. Provide guidance for emergency operations and the utilization of all available university, A&M System, City of Killeen, Bell County, State, and Federal resources for the protection of lives, property, and the continuance of university operations in the event of a natural or man-made disaster or a national emergency including, weapons of mass destruction attacks or threats thereof. - 2.
 Outline the duties and responsibilities of departments and/or individuals during university emergency operations. - 3.
-Establish guidelines for emergency planning and coordination of activities relating to disaster prevention and mitigation, preparedness, response, and recovery as related to local, county, state and federal governments. - 4.
+Establish guidelines for emergency planning and coordination of activities relating to disaster prevention and mitigation, preparedness, response, and recovery as related to local, county, state, and federal governments. - 4.
 Assign responsibilities for specific duties and activities related to emergency operations and disaster recovery.